guettli/why-i-like-django-and-sap/README.md

 If I search for "foo_method abap" (with "foo_method" being a method of the standard library of abap), my favorite search engine does provide a lot of blog entries (some of them are outdated).
 The canonical URL for the documentation of this method, seems to not be missing.
 You can read docs via SAP-GUI, but docs like this (non-online docs, just available via the custom native GUI) are not state of the art.

+Some of the SAP docs are not available online.
+For example "SAP NetWeaver Remote Function Call (RFC) Software Development Kit (SDK)" can be downloaded here https://support.sap.com/en/product/connectors/nwrfcsdk.html#section_1291717368
+This means I can't find this content if I use my favorite search engine, since my favorite search engine does index only web pages which are available online, not my local disk.

 ## URLs for docs do not change.

 The URLs for the docs do hardly change in the Python/Django/PostgreSQL world.